 German Inheritance Tax applies when British Legators (and their Lawyers) least expect it

 UK and US lawyers are used to an inheritance tax regime where (only) the estate as such is being taxed.
 Within that system, it does not matter too much who the beneficiary is and where he or she is domiciled.

 The German Inheritance Tax concept works entirely differently (basics explained here).
-Instead, it taxes the individual beneficiary.
+Instead of taxing the estate, it taxes each individual beneficiary.
 However, if that beneficiary is domiciled outside Germany, the German IHT code also taxes the estate.
 In other words, to a British lawyer, German IHT also does apply in surprisingly many circumstances, namely:

 - (i) the deceased has been resident in Germany (domicile is not required, simple residency triggers German IHT); or

 - (ii) the beneficiary is resident in Germany; or

 - (iii) certain assets (specifically defined by German tax law) are located within Germany (details are explained below).

 An everyday example, which very often leads to unpleasant surprises is this: The English testator has his entire estate within the UK and sets up an English Will in which the testator gives a legacy of say GBP 50,000 to a friend or relative who lives in Germany.
 From a UK perspective, the estate is subject to UK Inheritance Tax.
 End of story.
 However, English solicitors often forget that the beneficiary in Germany is also subject to German inheritance tax.
 If the Will says that the gift is “free of IHT” the dispute begins whether the testator really intended that the German tax shall also be paid by the estate (on top of the UK IHT).